-This post will help you improve your website’s chances of ranking higher on search engine results pages (SERPs) by using blog SEO.
+In this post you’ll find blog SEO tips to help you improve your website’s chances of ranking higher on search engine results pages (SERPs).
 It teaches you how to write SEO friendly blog posts, so every page you publish helps appeal to both readers and search engines.

 Phase One: Select Your Keywords

-Your work to create a blog for SEO purposes begins before you start writing.
-First, you must select the best keywords for the page.
+Your work to create SEO-friendly blog posts begins before you start writing.
+First, you must select the best keywords for each page.

 1) Identify one primary keyword.